uLucasFraga/restassured_for_studies/README.md

 Before running the tests we will need:

-- Create a `config.properties` file inside the resources folder and insert valid values
+- Create a `config.properties` file inside the *resources folder* and insert valid values
+- For example: `config.properties.example`

 The valid values are below: